Zzivi/zzivi.github.io/_posts/2015-08-25-travis-android-apks.markdown

     on_failure: always
 {% endhighlight %}

-Notice that I use <i>./gradlew build assembleRelease</i> to avoid launch the Android emulator.
-In the <i>deploy</i> section only is the configuration to upload the apk when a tag is created.
+Notice that I use <i>./gradlew build assembleRelease</i> to avoid launching the Android emulator.
+The <i>deploy</i> section has the configuration to upload the apk only when a tag is created.

 [Android App using Travis](https://github.com/zzivi/Sodexo)
 <br>